 - Wash your hands often with soap and water.

 - Don’t touch your eyes, nose, and mouth to keep germs out of your body.

 In a flu pandemic, the annual flu vaccine can offer only limited protection because the virus mutates quickly.
-It’s still worth getting, though, since it updates your antibodies to the most recent known flu mutation.
+It’s still worth getting, though, because it updates your antibodies to the most recent known flu mutation.
 It protects between 60% and 90% of vaccinated persons from infection and keeps most of them out of the hospital.

 If a pandemic as bad as the 1918 flu or 14th-century plague occurred, it could disrupt local businesses.
 In that case:

 - Get vaccinated with an approved vaccine for the pandemic vector (if available)